 It’s important to be evaluated by a neuro-optometrist as early as possible following even a minor TBI.
 The sooner treatment begins, the greater the likelihood of success.
 That said, there is still hope for patients who suffer from symptoms caused by a head injury that occurred months or even years prior; we can still assess your situation and develop a course of treatment to help you recover now.

 No two patients are alike — if you’ve seen one head injury, you’ve seen one head injury.
 Each person experiences a unique degree of dizziness, balance issues, or vision problems.
 Some patients may require just a few weeks of treatment, while others may require something more long-term.
 The good news is that the improvements achieved by neuro-optometric rehabilitation therapy are generally long-lasting.

 If you or a loved one is experiencing any symptoms of dizziness or feeling off-balance, contact Grand Developmental Vision Institute for a consultation.
 Even if you’ve been told that your symptoms are stress-related, seasonal, or will fade on their own, having a functional visual evaluation can help rule out vision as being the root cause or contributing factor to your symptoms.

 It’s also important to note that not every optometrist is trained in this specialized field.
 Only a neuro-optometrist should assess and treat a post-TBI patient with neuro-optometric rehabilitation therapy.
-We has the expertise and latest technology to provide you with the top-level care you deserve.Grand Developmental Vision Institute serves patients from Winnipeg, Selkirk, Portage La Prairie, Brandon, and throughout Manitoba.
+We has the expertise and latest technology to provide you with the top-level care you deserve.Our practice serves patients from Winnipeg, Selkirk, Portage La Prairie, and Brandon, Manitoba and surrounding communities.